dfinity/portal/docs/tokenomics/token-holders/custody-options-intro.md

 ### Air-gapped computers

-An **air-gapped computer** is isolated from insecure networks that interact with the internet or unsecured local area networks in your home.
+An **air-gapped computer** is isolated from insecure networks that interact with the Internet or unsecured local area networks in your home.

-Converting a standard personal computer or similar device into an air-gapped computer might require you to physically remove network cards, disable certain software, or be prepared to completely wipe the machine before connecting it to the internet again.
+Converting a standard personal computer or similar device into an air-gapped computer might require you to physically remove network cards, disable certain software, or be prepared to completely wipe the machine before connecting it to the Internet again.

 Depending on how secure you want your air-gapped computer to be, one option is to use a bootable image that provides a minimal operating system to collect your digital assets then remove any artifacts from that process and reboot the computer normally after completing any transaction.
 For more information, see [extreme security measures for the extra paranoid](https://www.wired.com/story/extreme-security-measures/) and [the ultimate defense: what is an air gapped computer?](https://www.howtogeek.com/687792the-ultimate-defense-what-is-an-air-gapped-computer/).